MiroHibler/meteor-preloader/README.md

 It also adds a method:

- * `preload` Method called in the `waitOn` method to load route-specific files; it takes two parameters:
+ * `preload` Method which will do the actual loading; should be called from within the `waitOn` method; it takes two parameters:

 ```javascript
 preload(